flexivrobotics/flexiv_tdk/README.md

 ## Kernel setup for real-time performance

-We recommend using ``low-latency`` or ``PREEMPT_RT`` kernel for better performance.
-Using the ``PREEMPT_RT`` kernel can achieve the best real-time performance, but you may encounter some known issues, especially those related to NVIDIA graphics card drivers.
-Using the low-latency kernel will provide softer real-time performance compared to the ``PREEMPT_RT`` kernel, but you don't need to worry about driver issues.
+Using ``low-latency`` or ``PREEMPT_RT`` kernel can provider a better performance for robotics applications than the default ``generic`` kernel.
+Using the ``PREEMPT_RT`` kernel can achieve the best real-time performance, but it may encounter some known issues, especially those related to NVIDIA graphics card drivers.
+Using the low-latency kernel will provide softer real-time performance compared to the ``PREEMPT_RT`` kernel.
 Users can choose according to their own actual situation.

 ### Low-latency kernel